trumpetx/ChatLootBidder/README.md

   * `/w Masterlooter [item-link] cancel` to cancel your existing bids (MS/OS/roll)
     * note: your roll is saved until the Loot Session is ended in case you re-roll on a given item
     * You can use this to change the "tier" of your bid from MS to OS, etc
-* `/loot clear` to clear the current bidding session.
+* `/loot clear` to clear the current bidding session or stage.
 This clears all items, rolls, and bids completely.
 It is not reversable: BE CAREFUL.
+* `/loot clear [item-link]` to clear specific item(s) from the stage.
+This can be reversed by `/loot stage [item-link]` and does not apply to sessions at all.
 * `/loot summary` if a current session is active, post the current summary to the "Bid Channel"
 * `/loot end` to end the current loot session.
 Winners will be announced to the "Win Channel".
 If enabled, a summary will be posted to the "Bid Channel".
   * If there are some roll bids where users did not roll on their own behalf, their rolls will be generated and posted to the "Session Channel" (if enabled) or whispered to them (if disabled)